unfoldedcircle/core-api/integration-api/write-integration-driver.md

   Binary support might be added in the future.
 - All messages are serialized in JSON format.
 - Text encoding is UTF-8.
-- The application level protocal defines two message interactions with three different message types:
+- The application level protocol defines two message interactions with three different message types:
   - Request / response messages
   - Event messages